Date: Sunday, 7 June 2026; 8th Annual Day.

 Inception:

-On 20 December 2018, the 73rd session of the United Nations General Assembly adopted a resolution (A/RES/73/250), proclaiming that June 7 would be regarded as World Food Safety Day every year.
-The resolution recognized the burden that the world has with respect to foodborne diseases, which affect people of all ages, particularly children below 5 years of age and people residing in countries of low income.
+On 20 December 2018, the 73rd session of the United Nations General Assembly adopted a resolution (A/RES/73/250) proclaiming June 7 as World Food Safety Day every year.
+The resolution recognized the burden that the world has concerning foodborne diseases, which affect people of all ages, particularly children under 5 and people residing in low-income countries.

 On 3 August 2020, the World Health Assembly passed a resolution (WHA73.5) to recognize World Food Safety Day as an important milestone and a platform for raising awareness at all levels about the importance of food safety, promoting and facilitating actions to prevent foodborne diseases; and strengthening global efforts for food safety.